 This mask features two layers of fabric: a lightweight and breathable outer layer made with polyester and spandex, and an inner layer of comfortable mesh made with polyester and mesh liner.
 Athleta also sells an everyday mask set, but this one is designed specifically for working out and sweating.

-This mask is made from the leading activewear retailer Carbon38 with exercise in mind.
+This mask is made by the leading activewear retailer Carbon38 with exercise in mind.
 A multilayered filtration system and a fast-drying antibacterial fabric ensure you stay cool and comfortable, plus it includes an adjustable nosepiece and straps to create a secure fit.
 It comes in small and large sizes, but reviewers suggest sizing up since they seem to run small.
 All profits from the kits will be donated to Frontline Foods.

 If you're unfamiliar with Koral as an activewear brand, we recommend checking out their Lustrous Leggings, which are shiny and fun and cute enough to wear as pants (we said it).
 These masks are made with the same level of design and efficiency as their workout gear.
 Using the brand's antimicrobial performance fabrics, these masks offer the same benefits such as fast-drying technology, tight-knit UV Protection, and breathability and soft lycra stretch for a secure fit.